ugap-D2/Dots/README.md

 My personal Linux dotfiles and configuration files.

-This repository contains configs, scripts, themes, wallpapers references, and small setup files that I use on my systems.
+This repository contains configs, scripts, themes, wallpapers links, and small setup files that I use on my systems.
 The goal is to keep my environment consistent and make it easier to set up a new Linux installation.

 ## Contents